chengp3/Wilshire5000-Technical-Analysis/readme.md

 This module uses Yahoo Finance API for financial data.

-You'll need your own Google Cloud API service account credentials in 'keys.json' in the project root folder to post things to Google Sheets.
+You'll need a Google Cloud API service account credentials in 'keys.json' in the project root folder to post things to Google Sheets.

 Add new indicators in calc.